 Taking her inspiration from Violet Craft’s full-size pattern, Anne used this quilt for her own spin on a broken herringbone quilt block.
 She made this design in several color ways for her online quilting bee, and teaches you how to make this block in a free tutorial on her blog.

-Photo via Bluprint member The Cloth Parcel
+Photo via Craftsy member The Cloth Parcel

 This bold statement piece stitches up beautifully in four coordinating fabrics.
 The fresh and modern herringbone quilt pattern is assembled in blocks instead of triangles, with very little fabric waste!
 Suitable for advanced beginners, the design comes with an appliquéd flower pillow pattern that looks cozy in wool felt.

-Photo via Bluprint member SeraphymHM
+Photo via Craftsy member SeraphymHM

 Herringbone Ironing Board Cover